Richmond Mayor Levar Stoney dedicates a plaque in memory of those lost to COVID

 Eva Russo

-(From left) Dr. Melissa Viray, acting Director of Richmond City and Henrico Health District, comforts Stephanie Flowers, whose mother and uncle died of Covid-19, along with Richmond City councilwoman Cynthia Newbille and Richmond mayor Levar Stoney during the dedication of a plaque in remembrance of City of Richmond victims of Covid-19 in Powhatan’s Hill Park on Tuesday, May 10, 2022.
-EVA RUSSO/TIMES-DISPATCH
+From left, Dr. Melissa Viray, acting director of Richmond City and Henrico Health District, comforted Stephanie Flowers, whose mother and uncle died of COVID-19, along with Richmond City Councilwoman Cynthia Newbille and Mayor Levar Stoney during the dedication of a plaque in remembrance of Richmond victims of the virus.

 Richmond mayor Levar Stoney dedicated a plaque in Powhatan's Hill Park on Tuesday, May 10, 2022 in remembrance of City of Richmond victims of Covid-19.
 The plaque will be placed in a stone resting between the two trees that were planted during a similar ceremony in March of 2021.
 EVA RUSSO/TIMES-DISPATCH

-Richmond Mayor Levar Stoney held a vigil Tuesday to dedicate a plaque in remembrance of the 513 Richmond residents who have died from the COVID-19 virus.
+Richmond Mayor Levar Stoney held a vigil Tuesday to dedicate a plaque in remembrance of the 513 Richmond residents who have died from COVID-19.

 The plaque, which was dedicated at Richmond’s Powhatan Hill Park, reads “In memory of Richmond’s victims of COVID-19.
 Forever in our hearts.”